Gayathri-raja/Job-Application-form/README.md

 Must be a valid email address format (e.g., example@email.com).

 ### 3. Phone Number Field:
-Must be a valid phone number format (e.g., XXX-XXXXXXX).
+Must be a valid phone number format (e.g., XXX-XXX-XXXX).

 ### 4. Address Field:
 Must not be empty and should have a minimum length of characters.